scuplo/scuplo-qr-code/README.md

 ## Bundle

-Run `npm run bundle` to build and bundle the project.
+Run `npm run build` to build and bundle the project.
 The build artifacts will be stored in the `dist/` directory.